hohohokokoko/BusLoc-iOS/README.md

 # Final Team Project X

-Aiming to develop a TransLoc-like app using MapKit and CoreLocation frameworks.
+A TransLoc-like app using MapKit and CoreLocation frameworks.

 ## Overall Description